 Alternatives: I was going to do my own decorations and flowers but thank goodness I didn’t.
 Not only did Forrest wake up at 3am on our wedding day, but with my relatives visiting, there wasn’t a spare moment all weekend.
 Hiring help was money well spent.

 Pros: There was no wastage from our wedding.
-The only decorations we bought were the flowers, a few helium numbers (for an 11:11 photo wall - it is the Twin Flame sign, after all - see Forrest with the balloons above) and an $8 vase for our blessing ceremony (our in-laws gave us crystals as a sign of love).
+The only decorations we bought were the flowers, a few helium numbers (for an 11:11 photo wall – it is the Twin Flame sign, after all) and an $8 vase for our blessing ceremony (our in-laws gave us crystals as a sign of love).
 My guests loved taking their table flowers home.

 Cons: I spent a lot of time worrying about styling the wedding in the months leading up to it.
 As someone who is obsessive over tiny details, it’s a good thing I didn’t have the time/ energy/ money/ chance to implement my plans.
 Note to self: no one cares about the small stuff if the food is good.
 Turning up to the venues was a delight, I loved the surprise of seeing everything done for me.